 Similar to the above measure, the Historic Lifetime Value can also be applied to a report as a filter.

-For example, if you wish to identify only customers that have spent more than $10,000 in your store, or, if you wish to identify only customers that have spent less than $1,000 in the store, this is how you can proceed.
+For example, if you want to identify only customers who have spent more than $10,000 in your store, or only customers who have spent less than $1,000 in the store, this is how you can proceed.

 Average Lifetime Value (Measure)